-Geomatics is a division in the School of Architecture, Planning and Geomatics.
-It is both an applied science and a professional discipline.
+Geomatics is both an applied science and a professional discipline.
 It involves an integrated approach to measurement, analysis, management and display of spatial data.
-Using the latest satellite, laser and information technology, geomatics professionals are involved in an array of activities related to:
+Geomatics professionals use the latest satellite, laser, acoustic, and information technology and are continually branching into new challenging areas of specialisation.

 What is geomatics?